 No more excuses.
 You have everything you need to show your greatness, and it won’t cost you a dime.

 [Related: 6 Secrets That Will Make You a LinkedIn Pro]

 Tell a Story

-Career expert Susan Hay recommends doing this: “under each job, have accomplishment stories–as specific as you can be in less than two lines.
+Susan Hay, a renowned career expert, recommends the following: “under each job, have accomplishment stories–as specific as you can be in less than two lines.
 These are the stories you want someone to ask you about in an interview, so make them interesting.”